-2. PROCEDURES FOR ACCESSING FPSE CONTRACT ADMINISTRATION AND BARGAINING SERVICES
+2. ACCESSING FPSE CONTRACT ADMINISTRATION AND BARGAINING SERVICES

-Access to legal services is covered by the policy and procedures documents for legal services.
+NOTE: Access to legal services is covered by the policy and procedures documents for legal services.

-- 2.1 Requests for bargaining and contract administration services are made as soon as possible in advance of the need for services. - 2.2 All requests are directed to the FPSE office (Staff Representatives). - 2.3 Requests for short-term contract administration or bargaining services (e.g., a telephone consultation on a specific point) are handled directly by the Staff Representatives.
-If any question arises as to whether FPSE shall provide a service, the President shall make the decision. - 2.4 Requests for extended bargaining services shall be made directly to the President.
+- Requests for bargaining and contract administration services are made as soon as possible in advance of the need for services. - Normally a member organization's President will submit their requests to FPSE through their staff representative.

+- Requests for short-term contract administration or bargaining services (e.g., a telephone consultation on a specific point) are handled directly by the Staff Representatives.
+If any question arises as to whether FPSE shall provide a service, the President shall make the decision. - Requests for extended bargaining services shall be made directly to the President or designate.
 Extended bargaining services include the services of an interest arbitration panel and/or the services of a private mediator and the services of a private neutral for the conduct of strike votes where compelling circumstances exist requiring these services.
-These requests shall be approved or rejected by the President.
-The appeal procedure for legal services shall apply. - 2.5 Requests for more sustained service re: contract administration (e.g., handling a grievance, arbitration, etc., over a period of time) are made in writing with supporting documentation.
-These requests shall be approved or rejected by the President, on the advice of the Grievance and Arbitration Review Committee and in consideration of the following criteria: - (a) "Winnability" on the basis of the law and the facts. - (b) Expense a review of the monetary cost of the procedure measured against the monetary value of the remedy. - (c) Significance of the issue within the labour relations of the post-secondary system and for the particular collective agreement in question. - (d) Political significance to the local and to FPSE.
+These requests shall be approved or rejected by the President or designate.
+The appeal procedure for legal services shall apply. - Requests for more sustained service re: contract administration (e.g., handling a grievance, arbitration, etc., over a period of time) are made in writing with supporting documentation.
+These requests shall be approved or rejected by the President, on the advice of the Grievance and Arbitration Review Committee and in consideration of the following criteria: - 1.
+"Winnability" on the basis of law and the facts. - 2.
+Expense a review of the monetary cost of the procedure measured against the monetary value of the remedy. - 3.
+Significance of the issue within the labour relations of the post-secondary system and for the particular collective agreement in question. - 4.
+Political significance to the local and to FPSE.